The G8TMV CTCSS encoder board

 plus a few ancillary parts to make it all work.

-There is provision for 'Up' and 'Down' buttons, an led and a PTT input.
+There is provision for 'Up' and 'Down' buttons, a buzzer and led for the sidetone and a PTT input.

-the supply line switched so that tones are not generated during simplex operation.
+the supply line switched so that tones are not generated when they are not needed.

 The tone output is only active when the PTT input is grounded.